AlexWayfer/twitch_oauth2/README.md

 Otherwise, if you have something like CLI tool, you can print instructions with a link for user.

-Then you can use `#token(token_type: :user, code: 'a code from params in redirect uri')` and get your `:access_token` and `:refresh_token`.
+Then you can use `tokens.code = 'a code from params in redirect uri'` and `tokens.access_token` will be available.

 #### Reusing tokens

-Then, if you pass tokens, client will validate them and return themselves or refresh and return new ones.
+Then, or if you pass tokens to initialization, client will validate them and return themselves or refresh and return new ones.

 ### Explicitly refresh tokens